zhanna-rd/test-semrush/README.md

 httpd.serve_forever()
 ~~~~

 **3.**	Our application needs an environment to run in (in this case it's Python, and Python needs an operating system with all its dependencies).
-All of that is available in Dockerhub, so we will just take it from there.
+All of that is available in Dockerhub, so we will just get it from there.

 **4.**	Now, let’s add Docker files.
 Add to `quickstart_docker/docker/application` folder the Dockerfile with the following content:
 ~~~~